Intermittent fasting comes in various forms. It’s important to select a fasting schedule that fits your lifestyle, preferences, and health goals.

 Both diets are rich in nutrients and can be easily adapted to an intermittent fasting lifestyle, promoting heart health and weight management.

-Vegans and vegetarians can also successfully practice intermittent fasting.
-The key is to ensure a varied and balanced intake of plant-based proteins, fats, and carbohydrates.
+For a vegan diet, the key is to ensure a varied and balanced intake of plant-based proteins, fats, and carbohydrates.

 Foods like legumes, tofu, tempeh, nuts, seeds, and whole grains provide essential nutrients and energy for fasting and non-fasting windows alike.